 Hydration Helps You Sleep: The Quality of Your ZZZZs Can Depend on the Quantity of Your H2O

 Your well-being, health, happiness, and productivity all depend on getting a good night’s sleep, but can hydration help you sleep better?
-A growing body of evidence suggests that the amount and quality of sleep you get depends to a significant degree on the amount of water you drink.
+A growing body of evidence suggests that the amount and quality of sleep you get depend to a significant degree on the amount of water you drink.
 By staying hydrated, you give your body the resources it needs while it rests and recovers from a busy day.

 The Connection Between Hydration and Helping You Sleep

 People in Colorado are like most Americans that just don’t get enough sleep.
 Adults need seven or more hours of sleep each night but average far less than that.
 The reasons behind our collective sleep deficiency are many, ranging from stress to underlying psychological issues to physical problems like sleep apnea or restless leg syndrome.
 High altitude can also play a role in these sleep issues, causing Coloradoans to have an extra disadvantage in the sleep department.

 But for some people, it comes down to dehydration.
 According to a study of 20,000 American and Chinese adults by researchers from Penn State University, people who slept for six or fewer hours a night were far more dehydrated than study participants who regularly slept eight hours a night.

 Here’s why a lack of water can cost you hours of valuable shut-eye:

 Hydration Helps You Sleep Because You Lose Water During Sleep

 Even while you sleep, your body sheds water.
 If your bedroom or bed is too warm, you may sweat.
 But even if you are snug as a bug, just the act of breathing takes water out of your body.
 According to some estimates, we lose approximately one quart of water every night in the moisture we emit in our breath.
 Those who breathe through their mouth, snore, or have sleep apnea tend to lose even more water as they sleep.